metamn/react-image/README.md

 ### SEO

+Idea:

+1. Content as data (JSON)
+2. Markup is generated from data
+3. Local file JSON database to query via an API (Next.js)

 - Schema.org proptypes
 - Generate and insert JSON-LD from proptypes
-- We have only Schema.org for Typescript
+- We have only Schema.org for Typescript provided by Google
 - What about non-Google formats?
 Facebook, Twitter etc ...
+- What about the frameworks?
+Gatsby (Helmet)?
+Next.js (next-seo)

 ## Resources